dow99999/Apolemia.js/README.md

 ---------------------
 <br>
-Apolemia.js is a Distributed Computing OpenSource Platform designed to facilitate the execution of multiple instances of a program in a cluster.
+Apolemia.js is a Distributed Computing OpenSource Framework designed to facilitate the creation of distributed computing platforms in a cluster.

 <br>
 <br>